RTrave/Factorio_Json_to_blueprint/README.md

 `make cleanblueprint` removes the executable and library's object files.

-`make re` removes everything that got compiled and recompiles the dependency libraries, the executable and the library.
+`make reall` removes everything that got compiled and recompiles the dependency libraries, the executable and the library.

-`make reblueprint` removes the executable and library's object files and recompiles the executable and the library.
+`make reallblueprint` removes the executable and library's object files and recompiles the executable and the library.

+`make re` removes everything that got compiled and recompiles the dependency libraries and the executable.

+`make reblueprint` removes the executable and library's object files and recompiles the executable.

+`make relib` removes everything that got compiled and recompiles the dependency libraries and the library.

+`make relibblueprint` removes the executable and library's object files and recompiles the library.

 ## USAGE